Arduino

 Arduino Compiling and Uploading

-While we have tested the code that we provide, there are lots of factors that can stop it compiling and uploading on different computers.
+While we have tested the code we provide, there are many factors that can stop it compiling and uploading on different computers.

 The error log given in the Arduino IDE is not much help by default.
 Go into preferences and enable verbose logging to get more detailed logs.

-The most common issues can be addressed with the following:
+The most common issues can be addressed with the following checks:

-If it still fails, take a copy of the errors and post it on the forum, we'll give you a hand deciphering it.
+If it still fails, take a copy of the errors and post it on the forum, or contact us on webchat, and we'll help you decipher it.

 Last updated